 A bathroom upgrade could be the last thing on your mind when cash-strapped.
 Luckily, simple upgrades like learning how to descale a showerhead can transform your bathroom space without spending tons of money.

-What’s more, you get to add style and function to space without a complete overhaul.
+What’s more, you get to add style and function to space without a complete overhaul, even just investing in some new bath rugs can make a difference.
 Here are some ideas.

 Descale Your Bathroom Fixtures